AlannaParsons/midterm/README.md

   x rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING
   - change route org. all primary in 1 file and all secondary.

-**- ADD functionality?
-  - add time to dates as well
-  x could we send to multiple people and aggrigate results? useful?s
-  - add schedule event types (date, appointment, meal, etc.)

 primary

-  - calendar dates change color when selected (not deselected)
-  - create date restriction on picker x attach id to data sent to secondary user to help identify secondary user when data returned?? (use date id)
-  - after create schedule "submit" give url back to user. popup? x main page -> set cookie = user ID (change database) -should we prevent primary user from voting?
+  - after create schedule "submit" give url back to user. popup? and clear -should we prevent primary user from voting?
-  X change primary user routes. aggrigate page branch -> create or results (then do secondary??) x create aggrigate page x add percentages to results? (just for user, not in data)
-  - currently using percentage to render color, add more data for user??? chart? x add who has voted to results page x add buttons to navigate create & results (MAKE NAV BAR) x get rid of date range in creating schedule
-  - add type of event (drop dow or text input)
   - results ejs - length of bar determined by % of votes given. intheory 0% will squish content but it doesnt... future implications? why does this work
   - once html inside date bars change, should fix bar being larger than triangle bug
+  - could change date type to drop down

 secondary
-  - error handling for invalid schedule url x user will click date, w cause popup (? maybe) x pop up will contain post button x once date is selected redirect to thank you page
+  - error handling for invalid schedule url
+  - once date is selected redirect to thank you page
-    - account for page reload?? avoid resend x how to return selected date to primary user
+    - account for page reload?? avoid resend
-  - set up new page for this? complete schedule?? x how to make dates clickable since they are rendered w ejs x pass id back to primary to log date??
-  - check if user primary (primary cannot vote) => dif page? x get name from secondary x currently hard coded name, cookie and rank being sent to server/database, need to get info from user
+  - check if user primary (primary cannot vote) => dif page?
-  - add ranking color to picked dates - REORDER DATES

-  - change color of ranked results and scaling of colors
+  - stop people from voting twice

   - focusing on mobile dev, create full screen layouts
     - may add calendar to full screen to fill space